-Schools and colleges should respond to the legal requirements placed on them by Prevent and Channel by locating their responsibilities within their broader work to prevent and tackle discrimination, advance equality of opportunity, foster good relations between groups, and promote community and social cohesion.
 In many schools and colleges, extremism linked to Islamist terrorist organisations that operate principally in Syria and Iraq, particularly the organisation commonly referred to as Islamic State, ISIS, ISIL or Daesh, as well as groups associated with Al Qa'ida, will not be a significant issue.
 Other forms of extremism will be much more likely to occur.
-Therefore, schools and colleges should ensure that they respond to Prevent and Channel by covering all forms of extremism and intolerance, including right-wing extremism and Islamophobia.
+Therefore, schools and colleges should ensure that they respond to Prevent by covering all forms of extremism and intolerance, including right-wing extremism and Islamophobia.

 Schools and colleges should ensure that they adopt a strategic approach to tackling and preventing extremism.
-This means, for example, that their response to Prevent and Channel should be discussed as part of strategic planning and decision-making.
+This means, for example, that their response to Prevent should be discussed as part of strategic planning and decision-making.
 It means that policies and actions to prevent and tackle extremism should be guided by the institution's values and ethos.
 It also means that policies and actions to prevent and tackle extremism should be addressed within policies and strategies such as those related to safeguarding, staff and student wellbeing, behaviour management, the curriculum, community engagement and partnership working.

 Schools and colleges will be unlikely to prevent and tackle extremism effectively unless they work closely with other organisations.
 It will be important to share information about potential issues and draw on the specialist knowledge and expertise available in other organisations.
-Schools and colleges need to know how, if needed, they can pass information on to Prevent Boards.
+Schools and colleges need to know how, if needed, they can pass information on to the local authority.
 Community organisations may be well placed to identify whether incidents that occur in a school or college form part of a wider problem within the area.
 They may also be able to provide specialist advice and support to schools and colleges, including contributing to the curriculum.